 Engineering meets design

-A chrono-musical path
+A time-musical path

-Legacy and craftmanship
+Legacy and craftsmanship

 Conceived as a space of live crafts, the Musée Atelier brings visitors in close contact with the Manufacture’s artisans and watchmakers through three specialized ateliers situated at the heart of the spiral.

 The first one is dedicated to the Grandes Complications, where each watch composed of more than 648 components spends from six to eight months in the hands of a single watchmaker before leaving the workshop.
-At present, this atelier counts twelve specialized artisans.
+At present, this atelier counts twelve specialized craftspeople.